 Never remove the coolant reservoir cap while the engine is running or hot.

-5. Re-start the engine and take your vehicle to a service facility.
+5. Re-start the engine and take your vehicle to an authorized dealer.

 Driving the vehicle without repairing the engine problem increases the chance of engine damage.
-Take your vehicle to a service facility as soon as possible.
+Take your vehicle to an authorized dealer as soon as possible.